Image

 • Loss of Rights — A conviction may result in the loss of key rights, including firearm ownership restrictions in the Putnam County, MO area, potential voting limitations, and difficulties with international travel.

-• Financial Burdens — The financial impact of a conviction can be long-lasting in Putnam County, MO.
+• Economic Strain — The financial impact of a conviction can be long-lasting in Putnam County, MO.
 Beyond fines and court costs, you may face restitution obligations, legal expenses, and a reduced ability to earn income.
 Insurance costs may also increase, compounding the financial strain over time.

-• Civil Liability — You may also face lawsuits in Putnam County, MO, including wrongful death claims, which can result in significant additional financial responsibility.
+• Civil Liability — In addition to criminal penalties in Putnam County, MO, you may also face civil lawsuits, including wrongful death claims, which can result in significant additional financial exposure.

 Charged with manslaughter in Putnam County, MO?
-When you hire Combs Waterkotte a manslaughter defense attorney in the Putnam County, MO area, you’re not just choosing a leading manslaughter defense lawyer in Putnam County, MO and throughout Missouri – you’re protecting your rights, your freedom, and your future.
-In addition to esteemed manslaughter defense lawyers, our legal team is available 24/7 and offers expertise in the following areas for residents in Putnam County, MO:
+When you select Combs Waterkotte a manslaughter defense attorney in or around Putnam County, MO, you aren’t only selecting a leading manslaughter defense lawyer in Putnam County, MO and throughout Missouri – you are safeguarding your rights, your freedom, and your future.
+Along with knowledgeable manslaughter defense attorneys, our staff is available 24/7 and offers expertise in the following areas for residents in Putnam County, MO:

 Why Combs Waterkotte Is the Right Choice for Manslaughter Defense in Putnam County, MO